 FastQC Report Interpretation: How AI Agent Skills Help Interpret FastQC Reports?

-According to the FASTQC official documentation, FASTQC is a quality control tool designed for high throughput sequencing data.
-It generates modular quality reports that help researchers review sequencing quality before downstream analysis.
+According to the official FastQC documentation, FastQC is a widely used quality control tool for high-throughput sequencing data.
+It generates modular QC reports that help researchers evaluate sequencing quality before downstream bioinformatics analysis.

 Step-by-Step Skill Workflow